WasmEdge/WasmEdge/doc/externref.md

 Users can convert `wat` to `wasm` through [wat2wasm](https://webassembly.github.io/wabt/demo/wat2wasm/) live tool.
 Noted that `reference types` checkbox should be checked on this page.

-### Implement Host Module and Register into SSVM
+### Implement Host Module and Register into WasmEdge

-The host module should be implemented and registered into SSVM before executing Wasm.
+The host module should be implemented and registered into WasmEdge before executing Wasm.
 Assume that the following code is saved as `main.cpp`:

 ```cpp
 #include "common/errcode.h"